 The Zenith Alpha Thoracic Endovascular Graft is a two-piece cylindrical endovascular graft consisting of proximal and distal components.
-The proximal component can be either tapered or nontapered and may be used independently (for ulcers/saccular aneurysms or blunt thoracic aortic injuries) or in combination with a distal component.
+The proximal component can be either tapered or nontarered and may be used independently (for ulcers/saccular aneurysms) or in combination with a distal component.
 The stent grafts are constructed of woven polyester fabric sewn to self-expanding nitinol stents with braided polyester and monofilament polypropylene suture.
 (Fig. 1) Both components are fully stented to provide stability and the expansile force necessary to open the lumen of the graft during deployment.
-Additionally, the nitinol stents brovide the necessary attachment and seal of the graft to the vessel wall.
+Additionally, the nitinol stents provide the necessary attachment and seal of the graft to the vessel wall.

 To assist with alignment, the proximal component has an uncovered stent.
 For added fixation and sealing, the proximal component has an internal sealing stent with fixation barbs that protrude through the graft material.
 In addition, the bare stent at the distal end of the distal component also contains barbs.
-On devices with diameters of 40-46 mm, the proximal sealing stent remains constrained to ensure alignment with the inner curvature of the aorta.
-To facilitate fluoroscopic visualization of the stent graft, gold radiopaque markers are positioned on each end of the proximal and distal appects of the graft material, to assist with diepolyment accuracy.
+On devices with diameters of 40-46 mm, the proximal sealing stent remains Constrained to ensure alignment with the inner curvature of the aorta.
+To facilitate fluoroscopic visualization of the stent graft, gold radiopaque markers are positioned on each end of the proximal and distal components.
+Gold markers are placed on stent apiece at the proximal and distal aspects of the graft margins, denoting the edge of the graft material, to assist with deployment accuracy